KipTatumRepo/AGNES/README.md

 two different types of projects can live in the same solution and they will work together.  <br />
 My contribution to this solution was a project called AGNESCSharp.
 This module is used by human resources to track attendance, occurrences, and Leave of Absences.

-This project connects to a SQLServer database and uses Microsoft's Entity Framework to perform CRUD operations in the database.
+This project connects to a SQLServer database and uses Microsoft's Entity Framework and LINQ to perform CRUD operations in the database.